Burnt by the Sun 3: The Citadel: Plot

 In 1943, during the height of the Great Patriotic War, NKGB Colonel Dmitry "Mitya" Arsentiev finds ex-Komdiv (General) Kotov among the ranks of a penal battalion, standing at the walls of an impregnable fortress ("the Citadel"), which resembles a huge medieval castle with numerous convenient firing positions.
 The Germans, who are holed up inside, are able to stop all attempts by the Soviet army to advance.
 Drunken General Melezhko orders the penal soldiers to attack the Citadel, despite knowing that it means certain death for them.
 Before the start of the attack, noticing Mitya in the trench, and not wanting to meet him, Kotov raises the penal soldiers to attack without waiting for orders.
 Mitya is forced to follow, under heavy enemy fire, as he is not allowed to return to the trench due to the barrier troops firing on the penal soldiers from behind.

 Having met on the battlefield and successfully hiding on its outskirts, Mitya and Kotov remained unharmed.
 After the fight, taking Kotov to the rear, Mitya tells him that he had replaced his "political" article with a "criminal" one in 1941, adding that Maroussia is actually alive and aware of Kotov's testimony against her (which came as a shock to Kotov, as he was absolutely sure that Maroussia had also been shot before the war).
 After that, Mitya gives Kotov a gun.
 However, contrary to Mitya's expectations, Kotov does not kill him.
 Instead, he angrily fires all the cartridges into the air and tries to escape.
 Later, Mitya informs Kotov that he has been rehabilitated and awarded the rank of lieutenant general.
 Mitya gives Kotov the brief case that was given to him by Stalin himself at the Kuntsevo Dacha.
-Kotov finds general's shoulder marks and three medals of the Order of the Red Banner inside.
+Kotov finds general's shoulder insignia and three medals of the Order of the Red Banner inside.

 Nadya, who has been shell-shocked, continues to serve in the medical unit.
 During the evacuation of the hospital, a truck carrying the wounded soldiers and a pregnant woman Nyura, driven by Nadya, came under fire from German planes.
 Despite a bomb falling two yards from the truck, which has stopped in the middle of a field, the truck and its passengers remain undamaged.
 After the bombing ended, the wounded soldiers delivered Nyura and named the baby, whose father turned out to be a German who had raped Nyura, Joseph Vissarionovich in Stalin's honor.